-P. Partner Documents (not counted in page limit)
+P. Partner Documents

-If applicable, the applicant must submit the partnering organization's Certificate of Clean Hands from the DC Office of Tax and Revenue (OTR) and documentation of the partner's tax-exempt status.
+If applicable, the applicant must submit the partnering organization's Certificate of Clean Hands from the DC Office of Tax and Revenue (OTR) and documentation of the partner's tax exempt status.

 Q. Proof of Insurance for: Commercial, General Liability, Professional Liability,